kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 Hit RUN

-This is what I got as output
+This is what I got as output , I have some noise in the right bottom part of image : for now it is okay but you can also play with it and increase the filter to 0.8

 ![image](https://github.com/user-attachments/assets/71eac44b-0069-4f73-95b5-46d9ae722234)